-IV.
-CONTINUATION OF THERAPY
+V. CONTINUATION OF THERAPY

-A. Moderately to severely active rheumatoid arthritis (RA)
+A. Rheumatoid arthritis (RA)

-Authorization of 12 months may be granted for all members (including new members) who are using the requested medication for moderately to severely active rheumatoid arthritis and who achieve or maintain a positive clinical response as evidenced by disease activity improvement of at least 20% from baseline in tender joint count, swollen joint count, pain, or disability.
+Authorization of 12 months may be granted for all adult members (including new members) who are using the requested medication for moderately to severely active rheumatoid arthritis and who achieve or maintain a positive clinical response as evidenced by disease activity improvement of at least 20% from baseline in tender joint count, swollen joint count, pain, or disability.

-B. Moderately to severely active articular juvenile idiopathic arthritis
+B. Articular juvenile idiopathic arthritis (JIA)